hydrogenjs/hydrogen/CONTRIBUTING.md

 ## How to contribute

-- Read the PR and Issue templates
+- Read the Issue and Feature templates
 - Create a fork of the repo
 - Submit a PR of your changes